galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 This tutorial uses the 10x Genomics **FFPE Human Skin Primary Dermal Melanoma** dataset, generated with the Xenium Prime 5K Human Pan Tissue and Pathways Panel ({% cite TenXSkinMelanoma %}).
 10x Genomics describes the sample as a primary dermal melanoma from the right lower extremity, with abundant tumour cells in the dermis, necrosis along the outer edge of the dermis, and pyknotic nuclei indicating cell death.
 The published run metrics are 112,551 cells detected and a median of 306 transcripts per cell.
 The panel used for this preview dataset was a development version targeting 5,006 genes, and the data are licensed CC BY 4.0.

-Xenium differs from Visium in a way that changes the whole analysis.
-Visium measures barcoded capture spots, each of which can hold several cells, so any group of spots is a mixture.
-Xenium images individual transcripts and assigns them to segmented cells, so each row of the expression table is intended to be one cell.
-That makes cell-level annotation meaningful, and it brings failure modes that spot-based assays do not have: a segmentation boundary can merge two neighbouring cells into one object, or cut one cell into two.
-The morphological measurements Xenium reports for every cell, such as `cell_area` and `nucleus_area`, are therefore {QC} metrics alongside transcript counts.
+Xenium images individual transcripts and assigns them to segmented cells, so each row of the expression table is intended to be a single cell.
+That makes cell-level annotation meaningful, and it also means the analysis has to account for segmentation error: a boundary can enclose two neighbouring cells as one object, or cut one cell in two.
+The morphological measurements Xenium reports for every cell, such as `cell_area` and `nucleus_area`, are therefore {QC} metrics in their own right, alongside transcript counts.

+**This tutorial works on a region of interest cut out of that section, not the whole slide.** The full section holds 112,551 cells, which takes hours to process and more memory than a training session should need.
+We therefore start from a 1,350 × 900 µm window cut out of the tumour, holding 10,810 cells, roughly a tenth of the data.
+The window is provided ready to use, and an optional section records how it was built from the raw Xenium output bundle and how the boundaries were chosen, so that the same preparation can be applied to another section.

+Everything from here on is the biology of one window.
+It is a real melanoma microenvironment and the populations recovered from it are genuine, but they are not the full inventory of the section: the epidermis, the mast cells and one fibroblast state sit at the far end of the tissue and do not appear here at all.
+Where that matters, the text says so.

-We will start from the raw Xenium output bundle and build a SpatialData object, then analyse it: {QC} before and after filtering, normalisation and feature selection, {PCA} and {UMAP}, three Leiden resolutions, ranked genes, Squidpy spatial statistics, CellTypist annotation, LIANA rankings, and finally the processed table written back into the spatial object.
+The analysis itself is the same whatever the field of view: {QC} before and after filtering, normalisation and feature selection, {PCA} and {UMAP}, three Leiden resolutions, ranked genes, Squidpy spatial statistics, reference-based annotation, and finally the processed table written back into the spatial object.

 {% snippet faqs/galaxy/tutorial_mode.md %}